mysticalseeker24/interview-agent_V2/services/resume-service/README.md

 # Resume Processing Service

-A comprehensive resume parsing service that extracts structured data from various file formats (PDF, DOCX, TXT) and converts them to standardized JSON format.
+High-quality resume parsing service powered by LLM with industry-grade practices for production use.

 ## Overview

 The resume-service is a production-ready microservice designed for the TalentSync platform.
-It provides robust resume parsing capabilities with advanced text extraction, entity recognition using spaCy, and optional LLM enhancement for improved accuracy.
+It provides robust resume parsing capabilities using advanced LLM technology with industry-grade practices including rate limiting, caching, retry logic, and comprehensive error handling.

 ## Architecture